A Detailed Guide to Attending the Holy Mass at Sagrada Familia

 Crypt Masses

 The Crypt was the first part of the church to be built and has been in use since the early 1900s.
 The crypt, apart from being the burial place of Gaudi, is also where Our lady of Montserrat (The Black Madonna) is situated.
-Masses are held daily twice, here.
+Masses are held here twice a day, daily.
 However, masses are always celebrated in Catalan and Spanish.

 Mass at Sagrada Familia